 To reach this goal, we will make sustainable fashion more visible on our website through our sustainability flag and dedicated awareness campaigns.
 Our sustainability flag highlights criteria based on industry best practice and third party standards, which we constantly reevaluate and adapt to ensure they stay relevant for customers.
 As a platform, we make it easier for our customers to make more sustainable choices, by collaborating with brands, increasing our assortment and ultimately driving positive change in the fashion industry.

 Our Sustainability Assortment

-Zalando’s sustainability assortment currently features more than 40,000 products, which make up 10 percent of our GMV.
+Zalando’s sustainability assortment currently features more than 60,000 products, which make up around 15 percent of our GMV.
+We will likely see fluctuations in this share as we raise our standards and expand sustainability requirements to other parts of the business.
 These products carry our sustainability flag when they meet at least one of our sustainability criteria, covering social, environmental and animal welfare standards.
 Customers can find this information on our Hub Page for sustainability in the fashion store, or use the "Sustainability" filter at the top of the catalogue.
 Product credentials and sustainability benefits, including third-party certificates, are displayed on the product detail page, making the information accessible and transparent.
 We’re proud to say that all products from our private label ZIGN have fulfilled our sustainability criteria since spring/summer 2020 and we are working to increase the share of more sustainable products across all our private labels.